jshvn/dotfiles/README.md

     * homebrew will install utilities, packages, and applications acording to what is defined in `install/common/Brewfile.rb`
     * homebrew will install utilities, packages, and applications acording to what is defined in `install/linux/Brewfile.rb`

+**ARM vs Intel**

+On ARM Macs Homebrew installs packages to:
+    `/opt/homebrew/bin/`

+On Intel Macs Homebrew installs packages to:
+    `/usr/local/bin/`

+Some aliases and other functions may need to be updated or checked to ensure compatibility.

 ### 🔭 Update details

 If you simply need to reload what is already exposed to `zsh` in your local filesystem then a simple `$ reload` command is sufficient.